MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

     You can apply more flexible and complex patterns,  such as having data tables drive the text, drill-down and relevance engine for headlines.

 2. Create a page that has the [PageType property](developer/properties/pagetype-property.md) set to `HeadlinePart`.
-3. For each headline, add a field, and set the `Expression` property.
-The order of the fields, determines the order in which they appear
+3. For each headline, add a field, and set the [Expression property](developer/properties/sourceExpr-property.md).
+The order of the fields, determines the order in which they appear.

-    The following example shows the AL code for a simple HeadlinePart page that consists of four fields that display static text.
+    The following example shows the AL code for a simple **HeadlinePart** page that consists of four fields that display static text.

     ```
     page 50100 RoleCenterHeadline